wownice333/LG-FGAD/README.md

 ## Citation

-If you've found LG-FGAD useful for your research, please cite our paper as follows:
+If you use the code or find this repository useful for your research, please consider citing our paper:

 ```
 @inproceedings{cai2024lgfgad,